-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 154 governing Medicare blood transfusion coverage policy, effective March 7, 2026.
-Here's what billing teams need to know before claims start hitting the wrong denial bucket.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 154 governing blood transfusion coverage, effective March 7, 2026.
+Here's what changes for billing teams.

 Quick-Reference Table